zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 Makeup exams will only be allowed in cases of health related issues or other exceptional circumstances, as long as there is supporting documentation.
-Otherwise, if a student misses an exam, the average of the other exams will be used in lieu of the missed one.

 ## Academic Integrity